Physically accurate assets for

 40%

-better real-world performance with physics-accurate training data
+better real-world performance with physically accurate training data

 ~5 min